Review and resubmit claims

 To select the right Claim Frequency Code, you'll need to know whether the 277CA rejection came from Stedi or the payer.
 You can determine who sent a 277CA:

-At the top of the details page, the From and Entity type fields indicate whether the acknowledgment is from Stedi or the payer.
+- Find the 277CA in the timeline view.
+The From field indicates whether the acknowledgment is from Stedi or the payer.

 Payer Claim Control Number (PCCN)